-- 6.3.27 An external report to FIU Ireland is made by completing an STR on the GoAML website.
-Following the acceptance of that report by FIU Ireland, a copy of the accepted STR is sent to the Revenue Commissioners.
-Guidance can be found at http://www.antimoneylaundering.gov.ie/en/AMLCU/Pages/GoAML and Suspicious Transaction.
-Reports STRs.
-The following details are required by the STR report to be completed should be regarded as essential information: - Name of reporter; - Date of report; - The name of the suspect or information that may help identify them, if this information is available.
-As many details as possible should be provided to FIU Ireland to assist with the identification of the suspect; - Details of who else is involved, associated, and how, if this information is available; - Clarification of the role of each subject/person, as far as it is known, in the matter, clearly identifying whether or not each subject/person is suspected of being involved in the commission of the alleged money laundering or terrorist financing offence; - Information regarding bank account/transaction details, where available and relevant; - The facts regarding what is suspected or the grounds for suspicion and why.
-The 'why' should be explained clearly so that it can be understood without professional or specialist knowledge; - The whereabouts of any criminal property, or information that may help locate it, if this information is available; - Section 42(6) requires that the accountancy firm include "any relevant information" in the external report.
+7.3.29The following details are required by the STR report to be completed and should be regarded as essential information: Guidance can be found on the Dept of Justice website.

+- Name of reporter; - Date of report; - •The name of the suspect or information that may help identify them, if this information is available.
+As many details as possible should be provided to FIU Ireland to assist with the identification of the suspect; - •Details of who else is involved, associated, and how, if this information is available; - •Clarification of the role of each subject/person, as far as it is known, in the matter, clearly identifying whether or not each subject/person is suspected of being involved in the commission of the alleged money laundering or terrorist financing offence; - •Information regarding bank account/transaction details, where available and relevant; - •The facts regarding what is suspected or the grounds for suspicion and why.
+The 'why' should be explained clearly so that it can be understood without professional or specialist knowledge; - •The whereabouts of any criminal property, or information that may help locate it, if this information is available; - •Section 42(6) requires that the accountancy firm include "any relevant information" in the external report.
 This could, for example, include the names of victims or other persons associated with the activity.
-If such persons are not suspected by the accountancy firm to be involved in the alleged money laundering of terrorist financing offence, the report should clearly state this. - 6.3.28 All external STRs should be free of jargon and written in plain English. - 6.3.29 It is recommended that in making an external STR the reporters: - do not include confidential information not required by AML legislation; - show the name of the accountancy firm, individual or MLRO submitting the report only once, in the source ID field and nowhere else; - do not include the names of those who made the internal STRs to the MLRO; - include other parties as 'subjects' only when the information is necessary for an understanding of the external STR or to meet required disclosure standards; and - highlight clearly any particular concerns the reporter might have about safety (whether physical, reputational or other).
-This information should be included in the 'reasons for suspicion/disclosure' field.
+If such persons are not suspected by the accountancy firm to be involved in the alleged money laundering of terrorist financing offence, the report should clearly state this.
+They are also required to respond, as soon as practicable to any request for additional information made by FIU or Revenue.

+7.3.30All external STRs should be free of jargon and written in plain English.

+7.3.31It is recommended that in making an external STR the reporters:

+- •do not include confidential information not required by AML legislation; - •show the name of the accountancy firm, individual or MLRO submitting the report only once, in the source ID field and nowhere else; - •do not include the names of those who made the internal STRs to the MLRO;

+•include other parties as 'subjects' only when the information is necessary for an understanding of the external STR or to meet required disclosure standards; and •highlight clearly any particular concerns the reporter might have about safety (whether physical, reputational or other).
+This information should be included in the

+'reasons for suspicion/disclosure' field.